Switch to infinite scroll (Full book)

 configure the header

 • collapsed receives up to two boolean state variables: one for mobile and one for desktop.
-Most of the time, we only set mobile.
+Most of the time, we only use the mobile state variable, and keep desktop always opened.

 • breakpoint controls when the collapse logic switches from mobile to desktop, aka when to use the mobile opened state versus the desktop opened state.

-• The burger button is responsible for toggling the state on and off.
-We hide the mobile burger button with hiddenFrom.
-If desktop supports collapse too, we use a distinct burger button (see below).
+• The burger button is responsible for toggling the state on and off:

 const [mobileOpened, { toggle: toggleMobile }] = useDisclosure()